|

 hoshimeans both $\mathop{desire}\limits^{欲しい}$ and $\mathop{stars}\limits^{星}$ in Japanese, which also represents my silly wishes: I hope some day I would become the stars I once live up to.

-Hoshi-lang is a statically-typed, general-purpose programming language with a focus on performance, safety, and modern language features.
+hoshi-lang is a statically-typed, general-purpose programming language with a focus on performance, safety, and modern language features.
 It is designed to be a simple yet powerful tool for building a wide range of applications.

 This project is currently under active development and is a personal exploration into language design and implementation.

-interface, struct, and impl.templates for both functions and structs.+, -, *, /, etc.typeid and interfaceof.struct type using dyn_cast.use statement.In Hoshi-lang, all data types are heap-allocated objects.
+interface, struct, and impl.templates for both functions and structs.+, -, *, /, etc.typeid and interfaceof.struct type using dyn_cast.use statement.In hoshi-lang, all data types are heap-allocated objects.
 This includes primitives like int, bool, etc., which are "boxed" into object wrappers.
 The compiler and runtime manage these objects through pointers.

 All objects share a common header: